MR

 Canada Child Benefit (CCB)

-• You must be a Canadian citizen
+• Be a Canadian citizen

-• Live with under 18-year child
+• Live with a child under 18 years

 • Assume primary responsibility for the child’s upbringing and care.

-You can use the Child and family benefits calculator to know how much you will get.
+Once you meet the above requirements, you can apply for the CCB payment.
+In addition, you can use the Child and family benefits calculator to know how much you will get.

 GST/HST Credit